g04tb0y/Standalone-SQL-CLI/README.md

 The general idea is to keep the code as simple as possible so it can be deployed easily on the target machine, even through a webshell.

 ## Usage
-There is a stand alone .java file for each of the common DBMS such Oracle, MySQL e so on.
+There is a stand alone .java file for each of the common DBMS such Oracle, MySQL e so on (soon).
 Compile with javac:
 ```bash
 javac *.java